d-bl/GroundForge/docs/help/Mashups.md

 ### Fixed layout on a landscape A4

-The first argument of `dibl.PatternSheet` specifies the number of diagrams per column, 2 for landscape A4/letter, 3 for portrait A4/letter.
+The first argument of `dibl.SheetSVG` specifies the number of diagrams per column, 2 for landscape A4/letter, 3 for portrait A4/letter.

 ```html